f5devcentral/nginx_automation_examples/workflow guides/nginx-nic-napv5/Readme.md

-### Conclusion

-This article outlines deploying a robust security framework using the NGINX Ingress Controller and NGINX App Protect WAF version 5 for a sample web application hosted on AWS EKS.
-We leveraged the NGINX Automation Examples Repository and integrated it into a CI/CD pipeline for streamlined deployment.
-Although the provided code and security configurations are foundational and may not cover every possible scenario, they serve as a valuable starting point for implementing NGINX Ingress Controller and NGINX App Protect version 5 in your own cloud environments.

 ## Support
 For support, please open a GitHub issue.
 Note that the code in this repository is community-supported and is not supported by F5 Networks.